 Test stream playback

-To test LL-HLS live streams when only cmafstreamingpacketizer is enabled, specify the stream playback URL using the format:
+To test LL-HLS live streams when only cmafstreamingpacketizer is enabled, specify the stream playback URL using one of the following formats:

-- [wowza-address] is the IP address or domain and port of Wowza Streaming Engine (default port 443)
+- [address] is the IP address or domain and port (default port 443)

 - [application] is the application name